-Applicants are strongly advised to first read the general information page about the award, and then thoroughly review the entire list of entry procedures below.
-The questions and criteria provided should serve to orient you as to what constitutes a strong application.
-Beginning in 2017, WAPA will implement a two-stage application process.
+Entrants are strongly advised to first read the general information page about the award competition, and then thoroughly review the entire list of entry procedures below.
+The questions and criteria provided should serve to orient you as to what constitutes a strong submission.
+The Praxis Award competition has a two-stage submission process.

-Potential applicants are strongly encouraged to submit a 2-pp pre-entry form by May 1, 2017.
-The pre-entry form will serve to determine if your project or effort is a good fit for the Praxis Award.
+Although not required, potential entrants are strongly encouraged to complete and submit a 2-page pre-entry form by July 1, 2019.
+The pre-entry will serve to determine if your project or effort meets the Praxis Award criteria.

-The pre-entry form should be completed and submitted in PDF or MS Word format before the May 1 deadline.
-Forms should be emailed to the Praxis Award chair at terrymredding (at) gmail.com.
-All submissions will be acknowledged within 24 hrs.
-Applicants will be advised within three weeks as to whether they should go on to complete a full application.
+The pre-entry form should be completed and submitted in PDF or MS Word format.
+Completed forms should be emailed to the Praxis Award chair Robert Winthrop at email@example.com.
+All submissions will be acknowledged within 72 hours.
+Entrants will be advised within three weeks as to whether a full application is encouraged.

-1. A 2-pp cover page (download template below) with the following information:
+1. A cover page (maximum 2 pages) with the following information:

 2. A descriptive essay (maximum five to ten single-spaced, numbered pages, 12-point font, 1" margins) that:

-3. Supporting documents: entries will be strengthened by supporting letters, public testimonials and media releases from project clients and beneficiaries (limit three for each of these).
-Up to three, low-resolution photos may be included at the end of the text, but these must be necessary to enhance the application.
+3. Supporting documents: entries will be strengthened by supporting letters and public testimonials from project clients and beneficiaries, as well as any relevant media releases (limit three for each of these).
+Up to three, low-resolution photos may be included at the end of the text, but they must be relevant and necessary to enhance the full application.

-Ideally, the final, combined document should be less than 3-4 Mb in size.
-Thus graphics should be minimal and low resolution.
+Ideally, the final, combined full application packet should be less than 3-4 Mb in size.
+Thus, any graphics should be minimal and low resolution.

-Full nomination packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to terrymredding (at) gmail.com.
+Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Robert Winthrop, at firstname.lastname@example.org.
 Supporting documents should be scanned and included electronically with the submission packet.